-- Each page in the record contains the patient's name or ID number. - Member name, date of birth, sex, marital status, address, employer, home and work telephone numbers, and emergency contact. - Legible signatures and credentials of Provider and other staff members within a paper chart. - All Providers who participate in the Member's care. - Information about services delivered by these Providers. - A problem list that describes the Member's medical and behavioral health conditions. - Presenting complaints, diagnoses, and treatment plans, including follow-up visits and referrals to other Providers. - Prescribed medications, including dosages and dates of initial or refill prescriptions. - Medication reconciliation within 30 days of an inpatient discharge should include evidence of current and discharge medication reconciliation and the date performed. - Allergies and adverse reactions (or notation that none are known). - Documentation that Advanced Directives, Power of Attorney and Living Will have been discussed with Member, and a copy of Advance Directives when in place. - Past medical and surgical history, including physical examinations, treatments, preventive services and risk factors. - Treatment plans that are consistent with diagnosis. - A working diagnosis that is recorded with the clinical findings. - Pertinent history for the presenting problem. - Pertinent physical exam for the presenting problem. - Lab and other diagnostic tests that are ordered as appropriate by the Provider.
+• Each page in the record contains the patient's name or ID number.

-- Clear and thorough progress notes that state the intent for all ordered services and treatments. - Notations regarding follow-up care, calls or visits.
-The specific time of return is noted in weeks, months or as needed, included in the next preventative care visit when appropriate. - Notes from consultants if applicable. - Up-to-date immunization records and documentation of appropriate history. - All staff and Provider notes are signed physically or electronically with either name or initials. - All entries are dated. - All abnormal lab/imaging results show explicit follow up plan(s). - All ancillary services reports. - Documentation of all emergency care provided in any setting. - Documentation of all hospital admissions, inpatient and outpatient, including the hospital discharge summaries, hospital history and physicals and operative report. - Labor and Delivery Record for any child seen since birth. - A signed document stating with whom protected health information may be shared.
+- Member name, date of birth, sex, marital status, address, employer, home and work telephone numbers and emergency contact - Legible signatures and credentials of provider and other staff members within a paper chart. - All providers who participate in the member's care. - Information about services delivered by these providers. - A problem list that describes the member's medical and behavioral health conditions. - Presenting complaints, diagnoses and treatment plans, including follow-up visits and referrals to other providers. - Prescribed medications, including dosages and dates of initial or refill prescriptions. - Medication reconciliation within 30 days of an inpatient discharge should include evidence of current and discharge medication reconciliation and the date performed. - Allergies and adverse reactions (or notation that none are known). - Documentation that an advance directive, power of attorney and living will have been discussed with the member; a copy of an advance directive when in place. - Past medical and surgical history, including physical examinations, treatments, preventive services and risk factors. - Treatment plans that're consistent with diagnosis. - A working diagnosis that is recorded with the clinical findings. - Pertinent history for the presenting problem. - Pertinent physical exam for the presenting problem. - Lab and other diagnostic tests that're ordered as appropriate by the provider. - Clear and thorough progress notes that state the intent for all ordered services and treatments. - Notations regarding follow-up care, calls or visits.
+The specific time of return is noted in weeks, months or as needed and included in the next preventive care visit when appropriate. - Notes from consultants if applicable. - Updated immunization records and documentation of appropriate history. - All staff and provider notes are signed physically or electronically with either name or initials. - All entries are dated. - All abnormal lab/imaging results show explicit follow up plan(s). - All ancillary services reports. - Documentation of all emergency care provided in any setting. - Documentation of all hospital admissions, inpatient and outpatient, including the hospital discharge summaries, hospital history, physicals and operative report. - Labor and delivery record for any child seen since birth. - A signed document stating with whom protected health information may be shared.